oluwadamilolag/SOC-Analyst/README.md

 # SOC-Analyst
-### awesome-soc-analyst
 We just collected useful resources for SOC analysts and SOC analyst candidates.

-This repository is maintained by LetsDefend.
+This repository is maintained by <a href="https://app.letsdefend.io/training" />LetsDefend</a>.
 Feel free to add new resources here.

 ## Table of Contents
 - <a href="https://github.com/oluwadamilolag/SOC-Analyst?tab=readme-ov-file#books" />Books</a><br>